WalterMaroney/Cosmos.Cms/README.md

 ## Origin

-If you would like to know why Cosmos HL was created and how it was architected, please read [the origin story](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Origin.md).
+If you would like to know why Cosmos HL was built the way it is now, please read [the origin story](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Origin.md).

 ## Getting Started